 - English is user friendly; the speaker explicitly by choice of words tells the listener exactly what the speaker intends to say - Contrastively, in Hebrew, the speaker and listener share the discovery of meaning: The speaker says something, but the listener has a choice of meanings.
 Perhaps the reason for biblical Hebrew in doing this is that by the listener participating with the speaker in identifying meaning the listening experience is intensified, facilitating retention of communication.
 A consequence of this principle is that connective words do not necessarily have one meaning.
 In fact, the same prepositional connective can have opposite meanings - like to and from.
-Example from this week's Parshah Example 2: Ex35-22 This verse discusses how the Jewish people donated generously for the building of the Temple.
-The verse describes how both men and women made contributions.
-Biblical text: The men came with the women; every generous hearted person brought bracelets and earrings and rings and buckles, all kinds of golden objects, and every man who waved a waving of gold to the Lord.
-Rashi: The Hebrew word, al, which normally means on, here, in this verse, means with.
-This word is underlined in the translation.
-(In fact the Hebrew word al, has about 7 meanings).
+Examples from this week's Parshah:

+Example 3: Lv08-28b Background: The Bible is describing the process by which the Aaron and his sons, the priests, were inaugurated into the priesthood.
+Biblical text: And Moses took them [the Peace offering components] and perfumed them on the altar after the elevation offering Rashi text: The Hebrew word Ayin-Lamed which usually means spatially on, here means temporally after.
+(The word after is underlined in the verse).
 Example 1: